sankhaMukherjee/sankhaMukherjee.github.io/_posts/2017-09-01-What the Radio taught me about Deep Learning.md

 ## 4. Conclusion

-Activated neurons $\approx$ logistic-regression with higher-order features, only better.
+Activated neurons \\(\approx\\) logistic-regression with higher-order features, only better.
 The result of activations in neural networks is simply to generate a set of highly nonlinear combinations of parameters.
 If we indeed think of the neural network as a nonlinear form of the regressor/classifier, all mathematics developed for the linear regressor (with added nonlinear features) can be immediately carried forward to the neural network.

-> Activated neurons $\approx$ logistic-regression with higher-order features, only better.
+> Activated neurons \\(\approx\\) logistic-regression with higher-order features, only better.

 One of the important considerations in such cases would be the bias-variance conundrum that data scientists face on a regular basis.
 Similar problems in linear models are typically solved by L1 and L2 regularization (or a combination of the two - the Elastic Net).
 Similar methods, then, should hold for regularizing neural networks as well.
 I'll explore this in the next article.